17. Paraphrase of the First Psalm

 Which by the streamlets grow;

 And, like the rootless stubble, tost

 Before the sweeping blast.

 Email Poem |

-Analysis and Comments on 17.
+Comments, Analysis, and Meaning on 17.
 Paraphrase of the First Psalm

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 17.
 Paraphrase of the First Psalm here.